-Volunteers assist with many projects at all the conservation areas.
-You can help to preserve beautiful natural areas, monitor critical bird species, and count wildlife.
+Volunteers assist with projects at all of the conservation areas.
+You can help preserve beautiful natural areas, monitor critical bird species, and count wildlife.
 Volunteers are needed for projects such as:

 Bluebird Trail Monitor

-Volunteers hike district trails on a monthly basis monitoring condition, litter, wildlife, and trail use.
-The conservation district maintains trails at Rock Springs, Griswold, Fort Daniel, Friends Creek, and Sand Creek Conservation Areas.
+Volunteers hike trails on a monthly basis monitoring condition, litter, wildlife, and trail use.
+Trails are located at Rock Springs, Griswold, Fort Daniel, Friends Creek, and Sand Creek Conservation Areas.

-Every year thousands of school children visit the district for programs and nature hikes.
-Volunteers are always needed to lead hikes and assist staff with educational programs.
+Every year thousands of school children visit the District for programs and nature hikes.
+Volunteers are needed to lead hikes and assist staff with educational programs.
 Most programs take place at Rock Springs Conservation Area.